-This major is administred by the Department of Chemistry.
-These courses are open only to majors in Medical Technology.
+This major is administered by the Department of Chemistry.
+These courses are open to only the majors in Medical Technology.

 MTEC 450.
-URINALYSIS AND CLINICAL MICROSCOPY.
-Four hours credit.
-This is a fundamental course in urinalysis covering the characteristics of urine, qualitative tests for sugars, ketone (or acetone) bodies, and protein, quantitative tests for sugars and protein, and microscopic examination of urine.
+Urinalysis and Clinical Microscopy.
+(4).
+This is a fundamental course if urinalysis covering the characteristics of urine, qualitative tests for sugars, ketone (or acetone) bodies, and protein, quantitative tests for sugars and protein, and microscopic examination of urine.
 Kidney function tests, other clinical tests, pregnancy tests and tests on gastric and duodenal contents are included.

 MTEC 452.
-HEMATOLOGY.
-Nine hours credit.
+Hematology.
+(9).
 This course covers the methods of obtaining blood, determination of hemoglobin, red and white blood cell counts, hematocrit, study of blood smears, platelet count, reticulocyte count, coagulation, clot retraction, bleeding and prothrombin time, direct eosinophile count, fragility of erythrocytes, sedimentation rate of erythrocytes and bone marrow smears preparation and study.